-Who does God say you are?
+Do you find yourself wondering ‘who does God say I am’?
 Society either shows women as weak if they are feminine or overly masculine if they are strong.
 But who does God really say we are?
 Can we be both?

 You are a Woman…A WOMAN!

 Okay, so I’m stating the obvious here but if you are sitting there, staring at your screen, rolling your eyes and scoffing, then I don’t think you are understanding the power in that statement.

 And if you are sitting there, pumping your fist and saying, “Darn right.
 Men suck.”
 Well then, I don’t think you are understanding the meaning behind that statement.